jasper-zanjani/notes/sources/README.md

 While architects used to be ignored by working personnel, now architecture is a top-level leadership concern.\
 Conway's Law dictates that adding more people will result in a more complex product.\
 Richard Campbell is working on something called the "Humanitarian ToolBox"
+#### RunAs 471
+> "Really, the DevOps revolution is taking some of the things that we did in the Japanese quality revolution of the 1980s, which is all manufacturing-focused, and we're taking a lot of those principles and applying them to IT." -Jeffrey Snover
 #### RunAs 467
 Gene and Robert fawn over Jeffrey Snover, father of PowerShell, and Mark Russinovitch, CTO of Azure.\
 On the topic of the recent DevOps Summit, Gene remarks that the emphasis of the conference has switched from a techhnical to an organization change management focus.
 He observes that security and management people are now trying to educate themselves on the new philosophy.\